gko/gko.github.io/src/posts/git_refresh.md

 date: 2019-01-01
 ---

-Imagine you made some commits and later want to update the date of the commits.
+Imagine that you made some commits for which you like to update the time or a date.(so basically you would keep only the chronological order)

-Now if you were to do it on the latest commit, you can just do:
+Now if you were to do it on the latest commit, you can just run:
 ```bash
 GIT_COMMITTER_DATE="$(date)" git commit --amend --no-edit --date "$(date)"
 ```